awslabs/aws-well-architected-labs/Security/300_Incident_Response_with_AWS_Console_and_CLI/Lab_Guide.md

 An access key id will be part of the responseElements when its created so you can query that:
 `filter responseElements.credentials.accessKeyId ="AKIAIOSFODNN7EXAMPLE"
 | fields awsRegion, eventSource, eventName, sourceIPAddress, userAgent`
+**IAM users and roles created**
+Listing users and roles created can help identify unauthorized activity:
+`filter eventName="CreateUser" or eventName = "CreateRole"
+| fields requestParameters.userName, requestParameters.roleName, responseElements.user.arn, responseElements.role.arn, sourceIPAddress, eventTime, errorCode`
 **S3 List Buckets**
 Listing buckets may indicate someone trying to gain access to your buckets.
-Note that [Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html) needs to be enabled on each bucket to gain further S3 access details.
+Note that [Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html) needs to be enabled on each bucket to gain further S3 access details:
 `filter eventName ="ListBuckets"
 | fields awsRegion, eventSource, eventName, sourceIPAddress, userAgent`